appt-org/appt-website/src/data/code-samples/en/input-authentication/ios.md

-# Accessible authentication - iOS
+# Input authentication - iOS

-## Text content type

 In iOS, ensure that the [`UITextField`](https://developer.apple.com/documentation/uikit/uitextfield) elements used for authentication can be identified by password managers.
 This means you need to set an appropriate [`UITextContentType`](https://developer.apple.com/documentation/uikit/uitextcontenttype), such as [.username](https://developer.apple.com/documentation/uikit/uitextcontenttype/2866088-username) and [.password](https://developer.apple.com/documentation/uikit/uitextcontenttype/2865813-password).